Niveen-Abdelaatty/Travel-Agency-Repository/README.md

 # Travel-Agency-Repository
-Created using HTML5 ,and CSS3 to build a responsive, user-friendly web application.
-In order to emphasize some core concepts and technologies such as:
+A user-friendly web application created using HTML5,and CSS3, in order to emphasize some core concepts and technologies such as:
-- Handling document flow and positioning elements.
+- Document flow and positioning elements.
+- Flexbox and Grid CSS technologies.
 - Handling margin collapsing.
-- Using Flexbox and Grid CSS technologies.